The HIBEAM Instrument at the European Spallation Source: The HIBEAM beamline

-Regarding the sterile neutron searches where there is a need for applying magnetic fields coil systems to generate longitudinal and transverse magnetic fields will be installed.
-Transverse fields up to 300~$\mu$T are generated with 2 sets of so-called cosine-theta coils with 90~$\deg$ rotated alignment with a homogeneity of $\Delta B / B < 10^{-3}$ ; a longitudinal field is generated with a loosely wound solenoid axially with the shield and vacuum chamber.
-Here, the homogeneity is improved by the shield, which forms a configuration known as “magic box” when used with lids and short aspect ratio, resulting also in close to $1.10^{-3}$ relative homogeneity.
+In sterile neutron searches, magnetic coil systems are used to generate both longitudinal and transverse magnetic fields.
+Transverse fields up to 300~$\mu$T are generated using 2 sets of so-called cosine-theta coils with 90$^{\circ}$ rotated alignment with a homogeneity of $\Delta B / B < 10^{-3}$; the longitudinal field is generated with a loosely wound solenoid axially with the shield and vacuum chamber.
+Here, the homogeneity is improved by the shield, which forms a configuration known as “magic box” when used with lids and short aspect ratio, resulting also in close to $10^{-3}$ relative homogeneity.
 Magnetic characterization of the shield is done using fluxgate magnetometers, which are moved through the shield on a trolley.
-Magnetic equilibration resets the field distribution and amplitude to typically within 1~nT after any arbitrary treatment in the shield, extrapolating from experience \cite{10.1063/1.5141340}.
-Online magnetic characterization is then optionally done using polarized neutrons similar to \cite{SCHMIDT1992569}, where polarized neutrons and a spin echo method were used.
-Here, this approach could be advanced by deploying a small $^3He$ cell or removable polarizing optical components at the beginning of the shielded section to polarize neutrons at different positions in the beam.
-A 0.5 m long RF section operated at few 100 Hz at 10~$\mu$T for $\pi/2$ flipping at the beginning of the beam line and a second one at the end could for example enable spatial online mapping while providing sensitivity to additional exotic physics cases.
+Magnetic equilibration resets the field distribution and amplitude to typically within 1~nT after any arbitrary treatment in the shield, extrapolating from experience~\cite{10.1063/1.5141340}.
+Online magnetic characterization can optionally be conducted using polarized neutrons, similar to the method in~\cite{SCHMIDT1992569}, where polarized neutrons and a spin-echo technique were employed.
+In this setup, this approach could be further advanced by deploying a small $^3$He cell or removable polarizing optical components at the entrance of the shielded section to polarize neutrons at different positions along the beam.
+A 0.5 m-long RF section, operating at a few hundred Hz at 10~$\mu$T for $\pi/2$ flipping, placed at the beginning of the beamline and a second one at the end, could enable spatial online mapping while also being used for performing the ultralight axion dark matter searches described in Section~\ref{ultraaxion} and Ref.~\cite{PhysRevLett.133.181001}.